Primary43/TripDuration-Prediction-based-on-Locational-cluster/README.md

-# TripDuration-Prediction-based-on-Locational-cluster
+# TripDuration-Prediction-based-on-Locational-cluster + MLFlow
-This objective is to apply statistical analysis and predictive modeling techniques by integrating location cluster features into a linear regression model aimed at predicting taxi trip durations.
+This objective is to apply statistical analysis and predictive modeling techniques by integrating location cluster features into a regression model aimed at predicting taxi trip durations.
+As this dataset contains taxi trip duration records over six months, necessitating scalable data handling and integration with additional data like weather or events in the next development phase.
+In this context:
+- PySpark offers scalable data processing and efficient integration, ideal for expanding datasets and building advanced data pipelines.
+- MLflow manages the machine learning lifecycle, covering experimentation, reproducibility, and monitoring.

 ### Task 1: Exploratory Data Analysis (EDA) and variance analysis
 - 1.1 Evaluation of temporal patterns with distance and duration.